Brokeshire-Hathaway/brokeshire-core/ember_agents/project_directory/docs/workdocs/workdoc.md

     6. Finalization

         - **Review and Adjust**: Review the JSON files for any anomalies or errors and adjust as necessary.
-        - **Documentation**: Document the process and structure of the JSON files for future reference or for use by other team members.
+        - **Documentation**: Document the process and structure of the JSON files for future reference or for use by other team mbrokeshires.
     7. Normalize dates
     8. Create Database [once]
     8a.
 Pre-load with network nodes